Document Type : Original Research Article

 Abstract

-Background and aim: Reproductive health reflects the health of young people throughout adolescence and adulthood; thus, it is critical to address their reproductive health needs and concerns.
+Background & aim: Reproductive health reflects the health of young people throughout adolescence and adulthood; thus, it is critical to address their reproductive health needs and concerns.
 This study aimed to assess knowledge, attitudes, and practices towards reproductive health and associated factors among university youth in Yemen.

-Results: The average age of study participants was 21.7 years, 36.8% were between 22 and 24 years, and 54.9% were male.
-The study reported that 55.9%, 46.2%, and 73.3% of youth had poor knowledge, negative attitudes, and unsatisfactory practices of reproductive health services, respectively.
-Females had a higher odd of having knowledge, positive attitudes, and practices (AOR= 2.379; 95% CI: 1.591 - 3.558; p =0.001), (AOR= 2.399; 95% CI: 1.613 - 3.569; p =0.001), and (AOR= 1.501; 95% CI: 1.033 - 2.181; p =0.033, respectively).
+Results: The average age of participants was 21.7 years, and 54.9% were male.
+The study reported that 55.9%, 46.2%, and 73.3% of youth had poor knowledge, negative attitudes, and unsatisfactory practices towards reproductive health services, respectively.
+Females had a higher odd of having knowledge, positive attitudes, and practices [(AOR= 2.379; 95% CI: 1.591 - 3.558; P =0.001), (AOR= 2.399; 95% CI: 1.613 - 3.569; P =0.001), and (AOR= 1.501; 95% CI: 1.033 - 2.181; P =0.033, respectively)].
 Marriage, urban residence, and independence were associated with increased knowledge, positive attitudes, and satisfactory practices.

 Keywords